Ireland’s Military Story is the lead multimedia programme of The Irish Military Heritage Foundation CLG, RCN: 20203159.

 Today Ireland’s Military Story is the lead multimedia programme of The Irish Military Heritage Foundation CLG, RCN: 20203159.

-To explore, record and tell Ireland’s military story and inspire others to do the same.
+To explore, record and tell Ireland’s colourful and diverse military story and inspire others to do the same.

 Bring together Ireland’s rich military heritage and tradition in all its manifestations across the island and the diaspora and help gain a better understanding of Ireland’s culture, heritage, and identity.
 Such exploration can help facilitate reconciliation.